stevenknox/GenericApi/README.md

      services.AddGenericServices();

-You also need to specific the Authorization type by registering a Policy within the AddAuthorization extension and specifying if you wish to AllowAnonymous or Authorize.
+You also need to specifiy the Authorization type by registering a Policy within the AddAuthorization extension and specifying if you wish to AllowAnonymous or Authorize.

      services.AddAuthorization(options =>
       {